promatia/acts/constitution-act.md

 ### Section 2: Hierarchy of Legislation
 #### Paragraph 1: Introduction
 Law follows a hierarchy of importance.
-Older, senior legislation is superseded by newer, junior legislation.
+Older legislation is superseded by newer legislation.
 The constitution and protected acts supersede even newly drafted legislation.

 EGIs may have the power to create and publish legally binding regulations, standards, and guidelines which are legally binding.
 Regulations, standards, and guidelines function as bylaws but don't supersede laws made through Acts and drafted legislation.